Vinlic/WebVideoCreator/README.en-US.md

 - Some time may be spent on network file transfers.
 It's advisable to deploy static file services on the same server or access the file server from a local network.

+- Reducing the output video resolution and frame rate is the most effective way to reduce time consumption.

 Here are the performance parameters for my personal computer as a reference:

 Operating System: Windows 10 (Better performance on Linux)